How to Trade GBP/USD in 2024

 Get all of this and much more by clicking the banner below and starting your FREE download!

-Trading GBP/USD Volatility and Daily Ranges
+What is GBP/USD Volatility and its Daily Range

 As there are many influences on the British pound US dollar exchange rate, the volatility of the currency pair can change significantly over time.
 GBP/USD volatility is evident by using the Average True Range (ATR) indicator.

 The ATR indicator shows the average range of the last fourteen bars for the timeframe displayed.
 It is clear to see the average range of each weekly bar shown above increased around the Brexit referendum announcement in 2016 and again around the coronavirus pandemic in 2020.
+During high impact economic events such as UK elections, the volatility of the GBPUSD currency pair can increase.

 In fact, at the ATR's peak, the average weekly range for the GBP/USD was around 480 pips during 2016.
 The ATR indicator can also help identify the best hours to trade the GBP/USD.